abu0505/NamazTracker/SETUP_ISSUES.md

-# Replit Setup Issues and Solutions
+# Replit Setup Guide

-This document outlines the issues encountered while setting up the NamazTracker application in the Replit environment and how they were resolved.
+This document outlines how the NamazTracker application was successfully set up in the Replit environment and serves as a reference for future setups.

 ## Issues Encountered